maxlk96/vatfsp/README.md

-# VATSIM Flight Strip Printer
+# VatFS - VATSIM Flight Strip Printer

 A web-based flight strip printing system that uses the VATSIM data feed to display and print flight strips on a POS-5890K 58mm thermal printer.